Reading: Moses 8:19-30; Genesis 6:5-22; 7:1-10

 Since I first wrote this four years ago, it has been one of the most-popular, most-read posts, and one I refer people to often, because it was where I laid out my longest argument introducing people to the idea of genre in scripture.
 Since then, I’ve also talked about it in two podcasts with LDS perspectives (here on the Bible in general and here more specifically on Genesis 1); I also spoke about it at length at BYU’s Sperry Symposium in October, which you can watch here.

 Let’s begin with some big picture ideas that apply all over scripture.
 I substituted in our Gospel Doctrine class last week, and opened by asking, “Is Much Ado About Nothing literal or figurative?
-If you’re not familiar with Shakespeare’s comedic play, the 1993 adaption with Emma Thompson, Kenneth Branagh, Denzel Washington and Keanu Reeves, or the recent one by Josh Wheedon, feel free to substitute either Bambi or The Bourne Identity.
-Literal or figurative?”
+If you’re not familiar with Shakespeare’s comedic play, the 1993 adaption with Emma Thompson, Kenneth Branagh, Denzel Washington and Keanu Reeves, or the recent one by Josh Whedon, feel free to substitute either Bambi or The Bourne Identity.

 Someone slowly offered, “…well, it’s fiction.”
 And this was kind of the point.
 Before answering a forced and simplistic dichotomy, they realized that the question didn’t really apply because of the genre of the material in question.
-We didn’t purse this much, but oftentimes when reading scripture, we assume that our two options are
+We didn’t pursue this much in class, but I used it to illustrate that oftentimes when reading scripture, we assume that our two options are

 - “literal” (by which people seem to mean “historical” or “actually happened”)